 Building & Contents Insurance

 When letting out your property and any of your possession, it's best to ensure you have this all protected.

 Most landlords take around 1 month to 6 weeks' rent as a deposit, to make sure they are covered for any problems with the tenant.

 As part of Rent Now service, we set up a legally-binding tenancy for you.
 That includes registering the deposit with the government-backed Deposit Protection Service (DPS) on your behalf.
 This ensures that all your legal requirements are met, and, if a dispute arises, the DPS offer an independent resolution service.

 In the event of any problems, OpenRent has legal partners who can offer help and advice on a free no-obligation helpline.

-If you are ready to list a property and get 5 days free advertising on Rightmove and Zoopla as a new landlord, you can get started via our easy online form.
+If you are ready to list a property on Rightmove and Zoopla as a new landlord, you can do so via our easy online form.